Skip to content

 The Grand Canyon Time Machine

 A photograph of the Grand Canyon shows a mile-deep, ten-mile-wide gash in the Earth's surface.
 The Colorado River runs through the bottom, looking like a tiny silver thread compared to the giant canyon walls.
 The same little river, scaled to the size of the canyon, looks impossibly small.
-Yet that river, running for the past five or six million years, is what carved out the entire canyon, one tiny scoop of sand at a time.
+Yet scientists generally agree that this river has been carving the canyon for the past 5 to 6 million years (though some sections may be even older), one tiny scoop of sand at a time.

 "How could a tiny-looking river create a canyon a mile deep and miles wide?
 What does this tell you about what slow, repeated processes can do over a very long time?"